 My Uncle the Soccer Star

-Family legend has it that my grandparents indeed decided to call their new offspring, a first son after three girls, Laci (Eliezer in Hebrew).
+Family legend has it that my grandparents indeed decided to call their new offspring, a first son after three girls, Laci (אליעזר, Eliezer in Hebrew).
 My grandmother sent grandpa off to the registry to record their newborn's birth.
-Children were born at home in those days, with only the assistance of a midwife and perhaps a good neighbour -- no maternity hospitals yet.
+Children were born at home in those days, with only the assistance of a midwife and perhaps a good neighbour — no maternity hospitals yet.

 The wedding was a joyous affair, with music, dancing, good food and the requisite badlun, what today we call a standup comedian.
-Along with the music, the jester was a standard part of a Jewish wedding.
+Along with the music, this jester was a standard part of a Jewish wedding.
 His comic monologue was sprinkled with references and innuendos to Jewish sources, coloured with common Hebrew and Yiddish words and expressions.
-Though basically in Hungarian, a non-Jew would have difficulty understanding the punchlines.
+Though he basically performed in Hungarian, a non-Jew would have difficulty understanding the punchlines.

-One "Hebrew" word, repeated in many gags, was tayku.
+One Hebrew word, repeated in many gags, was tayku.
 This is the word with which the Talmud informs us that the current argument remains unresolved.
 In the typical Hungarian mispronunciation of Hebrew, the word is articulated teyki.